Home / Life Insurance / Articles / Understanding Adverse Selection

 How to control adverse selection?

 Screening, signalling, and regulation can prevent or minimise adverse selection in markets.
-Screening involves collecting more details about one party by asking for a mechanic’s inspection during a used car purchase or a medical checkup during the insurance process.
+Screening involves collecting more details about a party by requesting a mechanic’s inspection during a used-car purchase or a medical checkup during the insurance process.

 seo_non_core_app_qr